 With our sometime rainy springs, celosia is prone to needing some extra nitrogen fertilizer to get growing.
 A dose of fish emulsion fertilizer right after planting may also help if young plants are looking yellow.

 Different varieties of celosia look great planting en mass in a bed varying the heights and flower colors.

-Celosia also pairs well with other annual flowers, such as zinnia, marigold and amaranth.
-You can plant the tall varieties in a cutting garden for use in arrangements and grow some celosia in pots to bring indoors in fall.
+Grow celosia with other annual flowers, such as zinnia, marigold and amaranth.
+You can plant the tall varieties in a cutting garden for use in arrangements and grow celosia in pots to bring indoors in fall.
 After a few weeks they will start looking ratty, but will be nice fall accents in a sunny window.

 The ‘Fresh Look Series’ has won awards for the vivid yellow or red colored feathered blossoms that don’t fade and compact plants that are drought and heat tolerant.
 They look equally good in the ground as in containers.
 ‘Bombay Series’ featured coral-like, bright colored heads in red, yellow and even purple.

 Excerpted from my book, New England Getting Started Garden Guide.